Rhinoplasty (Nose Job) Surgery in NJ & NYC

 You must first consult a surgical specialist, a physician, or a facial plastic surgeon.
 Dr. Monica Tadros is a double board-certified surgeon in NYC.
-This makes her qualified to evaluate and treat nose related conditions.
+This makes her qualified to evaluate and treat nose-related conditions.
 A qualified surgical specialist first makes a diagnosis.
 She will then recommend a surgical procedure plan for your particular case.
 Your plan is based on your goals and desired look of your nose.
 In general, if there are medical reasons for rhinoplasty, you should expect your insurance carrier to cover the cost of surgery.

 Here are the rhinoplasty procedures that are covered by your health insurance provider.

 Deviated Septum Surgery (Septoplasty or Septal Reconstruction)

 Surgery for a deviated septum is called septoplasty, or septal reconstruction.
 This surgery involves straightening the septum to address breathing problems that arise from a crooked septum.
 A deviated septum is something that many patients are born with.
 Patients elect to have this repaired as adults because of breathing problems.
 Others develop a deviated septum as a result of some injury to the nose.
 Many patients do elect to have their nose reshaped at the same time as having septal surgery.
 However, each procedure can be done without the other.

 Enlarged Turbinate Reduction Surgery

 The turbinates are structures inside the nose that run parallel to the nasal septum.
 They help your nose humidify inspired air.
 There are three pairs of turbinates in the nose – the inferior, middle, and superior.
 In most cases of nasal obstruction, the inferior turbinate is the culprit.
 In many patients we see in our office, the turbinates become enlarged.
 This can block the nasal airway in terms of breathing.
 Turbinate reduction surgery is intended to make the turbinate structurally smaller.
 This reduces the activity of the turbinate so that there is less nasal congestion.

 Nasal Valve Stenosis Surgery